Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Conclusions

-This work proposed two simple, fast, and easy to use methods to classify adversarial images, named TTA and KATANA.
+This work proposes a simple, fast, and easy to use method to classify adversarial images, named ARF.
 Our approach is applied on pretrained DNNs without the need to carry out adversarial training or updating the model's parameters.
-The TTA classifier generates many test-time augmentations, applies a wide variety of random color, geometrical, blur and noise transforms on the input image, and feed them to a pretrained DNN for classifying the correct class label.
-KATANA does an extra step of passing the features collected by the TTA to a random forest classifier which yields an even better, SOTA robust classification.
+ARF first generates many test-time augmentations, applying a wide variety of random color, geometrical, blur and noise transforms on the input image, and feeds these augmentations to a pretrained DNN.
+Then it collects the DNN's logits and feeds them to a vanilla random forest classifier which yields SOTA robust classification when combined with an adversarially trained DNN (VAT).
 This improvement in robustness comes at the cost of training the random forest model (only once).
-Our new methods can be incorporated to work with any machine learning classifier and were shown to perform better overall when combined with an adversarially trained network.
-This combination was also proved to be robust against adapted white-box attacks where the adversary integrates our test-time augmentations into the attacks.
+We tested ARF with a variety of attacks, where some of them were especially designed against ARF.
+One of them, A-PGD, which we proposed, is of interest by itself as it is very effective against DNN ensemble while not having access to any of its networks.

-One possible future research is to apply our proposed augmentations during an adversarial training.
-As this may increase the training time due to the many augmentations used, in order to reduce training time, we suggest to update a SOTA DNN's parameters with this augmented adversarial training.
+ARF can be incorporated to work with any machine learning classifier and was shown to perform well even under the harsh white-box threat model when combined with TRADES.
+Note that white-box setting assumes full knowledge about our defense parameters, which can be easily changed by quickly re-training the simple ARF model.
+Thus, hiding the ARF model can be considered as holding a secret key for "security through obscurity" \cite{OnEvaluatingAdvRobustness2019,Kerckhoffs1883}.
+In addition, defending against new adaptive attacks is feasible by including them into the ARF fitting.
+Therefore, the use of ARF should be favored over adversarial training alone (although in the white-box setting tailored to ARF it was better alone) as in the non white-box setting ARF leads to a significant improvement.
+We believe that integrating ARF within the adversarial training can further boost the robustness as was shown for data augmentations in a very recent work \cite{rebuffi2021data}.